Bogotá Travel Guide

 Finding your way around El Dorado Airport

-Home 9 Category: Bogotá and N-Bogotá
+Home 9 Category: Travel Guide Bogotá

 Bogotá International Airport, is located in Fontibón, 15 kilometers from the center of Bogotá.
 El Dorado is the largest airport in Colombia and has been named the best airport in South America several times for its extensive facilities and services.